-At the turn of the 20th century, the Haight Ashbury district grew as an upper middle class suburb, it’s streets lined with large Victorian homes tucked in to small city sized parcels.
+At the turn of the 20th century, the Haight Ashbury district grew as an upper middle class suburb.
+It’s streets were lined with large Victorian homes tucked in to small city sized parcels.
 Just a few years earlier, it had been farmland and sand when the Haight Street Cable Railroad connected Haight Ashbury to to downtown San Francisco.

 San Francisco already had a large arts community and a reputation for being a bit wild.
 The low cost rentals in the neiighborhood of the intersection of Haight Street and Ashbury Street intersection were a magnet for musicians.
 It was home for a number of important psychedelic rock performers and groups of the mid-1960s, including the Jefferson Airplane, The Grateful Dead and Janis Joplin, who all lived a short distance from the famous intersection.

 Nearby are two large parks, Buena Vista and Golden Gate, which served as a haven for the homeless and added to the drug culture.
-Druggies and maijuanna use were so prevalent that, by ‘67, Haight Ashbury was jokingly called “Hashbury”.
+Druggies and maijuanna use were so prevalent that, by ‘67 it was jokingly called “Hashbury”.

-Combine these conditions with the leftovers of the beat Generation (Beatnicks), and Haight Ashbury became the birthplace of the Hippie movement.
+Combine these conditions with the leftovers of the beat Generation (Beatnicks), and the Haight became the birthplace of the Hippie movement.